-An on-farm case study of using “farmscaping” and beneficial planting principles on farms of all scale.
+An on-farm applied study of using “farmscaping” and beneficial planting principles on farms of all scale.

 The idea of growing a crop with the purpose of benefiting others is nothing new to agriculture.
-Cover cropping, nurse crops, and interactions between neighboring plants has long been used and studied.
-In this on-farm case study, plots were planted in the marginal field areas that are either difficult to plant, poor yielding, subject to erosion, or otherwise neglected.
-Planting a mixture of summer annuals/biennials is intended to provide: habitat for beneficial insects, flowers for pollinators, biomass for soil structure, and weed suppression through good leaf canopy cover.
-This qualitative research of the planted biodiversity crops will evaluate the establishment techniques, species selection, timing, and benefits for agriculture systems of any scale.
+Cover cropping, nurse crops, and interactions between neighboring plants has long been used and studied as means to improve agricultural and natural interactions.
+In this on-farm study, diverse plots were planted in the marginal field areas that are either difficult to plant, poor yielding, subject to erosion, or otherwise neglected.
+Planting a mixture of warm-season plants is intended to provide: habitat for beneficial insects and wildlife, flowers for pollinators, biomass for soil structure, and weed suppression through good leaf canopy cover.
+This qualitative research of the planted biodiversity crops will consider the establishment techniques, species selection, timing, and benefits for agriculture systems of any scale.

 - One Blueberry Farm with wildlife management goals

 - One small acreage sustenance farm with a horse operation